Captain Ryan Edwards extends stay at Chennaiyin FC until 2025 - www.lokmattimes.com

 Captain Ryan Edwards extends stay at Chennaiyin FC until 2025

-Chennai (Tamil Nadu)[India], April 28 : Ryan Edwards has extended his contract in a new deal that will keep ...
+Chennai, April 28 Chennaiyin FC skipper Ryan Edwards has extended his contract in a new deal that will ...

-Chennai (Tamil Nadu)[India], April 28 : Ryan Edwards has extended his contract in a new deal that will keep the skipper at the club till 2025, said Chennaiyin FC in a press release.
+Chennai, April 28 Chennaiyin FC skipper Ryan Edwards has extended his contract in a new deal that will keep the skipper at the club till 2025, the Indian Super League (ISL) club announced on Sunday.

 He quickly became adored amongst the Chennaiyin faithful for his leadership, passion, resilience and impact on the younger Indian players who play alongside him.
 The Englishman has also been praised for his willingness to put his body on the line and his towering presence in the opposition box.